 A two-story house will also use a double-trunk line system, but this one will have a lower line running through the basement and an upper line running through the attic.
 The basement line is usually exposed along the basement walls and ceiling.
 The inlet lines for the first floor will be run through interior walls and connected to the basement line.

 The attic line is run along the attic floor and connects to inlet lines for the second floor of the house.
 A two-story house with no basement could possibly have lines run through the crawl space under the house if there is room.

 A two-story house with no basement or crawl space would have the tubing run through the attic and dropped inside interior walls down through both levels instead of just one level.
 The power unit for a two-story house will most likely be in the garage or basement, whichever is applicable.

 Ranch Style Layout

 A ranch style house will typically have the power unit installed in the garage with the tubing running through the attic and dropped into interior walls.
-This is a very straightforward layout and should be fairly easy to map out and take measurements for.
+This is a very straightforward central vacuum system layout and should be fairly easy to map out and take measurements for.